atredennick/atredennick.github.io/research.md

 ### Forecasting population responses to climate change

 A major challenge facing ecology in the 21st century is predicting the consequences of climate change.
-To meet this challenge, I am developing new methods to use remotely sensed time series of plant abundance to make dynamic population forecasts at the landscape scale.
+To meet this challenge, I am developing new methods to use remotely-sensed time series of plant abundance to make dynamic population forecasts at the landscape scale.
 Peter Adler and I are also [testing different approaches for making population forecasts](http://biorxiv.org/content/early/2015/08/30/025742) at spatial scales beyond the traditional field study plot.

 ### Tree harvest in African savannas